cse-sim/cse/doc/src/records/rsys.md

 **rsDesc=*string***

-Text description of system, included as documentation in debugging reports such as those triggered by rsPerfMap=YES
+Text description of system, included as documentation in debugging reports such as those triggered by rsGeneratePerfMap=YES

 <%= member_table(
   units: "",